Jack Suwinski Preview, Player Props: Pirates vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks first in the league with a collective 9.6 strikeouts per nine innings.
+- The 9.7 strikeouts per nine innings compiled by the Twins pitching staff ranks first in the league.

-- The Twins' 3.91 team ERA ranks eighth across all league pitching staffs.
+- The Twins' 3.89 team ERA ranks eighth among all MLB pitching staffs.

-- Twins pitchers combine to rank 16th in baseball in home runs given up (144 total, 1.2 per game).
+- Twins pitchers combine to rank 15th in baseball in home runs surrendered (144 total, 1.2 per game).

-- In his most recent time out on Saturday against the Philadelphia Phillies, the right-hander went six scoreless innings while surrendering four hits.
+- His last appearance was on Sunday against the Philadelphia Phillies, when the right-hander tossed six scoreless innings while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.